 George W. Downs Laboratory of Physics and Charles C. Lauritsen Laboratory of High Energy Physics, 1969.
 The Downs wing was built with funds provided by Mr. George W. Downs and the National Science Foundation.
 The Lauritsen wing was built with Atomic Energy Commission funds and named in honor of Dr. Charles C. Lauritsen, a member of the Institute faculty, 1930-68.

+Keith Spalding Building of Business Services, 1969.
+Named in honor of Mr. Keith Spalding, Caltech trustee, 1942-61.

 Donald E. Baxter, M.D., Hall of the Humanities and Social Sciences, 1971.
 Built with funds provided by Mrs. Delia B. Baxter of Atherton and named in honor of her late husband, Donald E. Baxter, M.D.
 Additional funds were given by the U.S. Department of Health, Education and Welfare.
 Dr. and Mrs. Simon Ramo provided funds for the completion of Ramo Auditorium within the hall.
 Dr. Ramo is a life member of the Board of Trustees.

 The Earle M. Jorgensen Laboratory of Information Science, 1971.
 Built with the gift of Mr. and Mrs. Earle M. Jorgensen, with additional funds provided by the Booth-Ferris Foundation and other private donors.
 Mr. Jorgensen was a member of the Board of Trustees, 1957-99.
+A full remodeling of the building was completed in June 2012 through funding provided by the Joint Center for Artificial Photosynthesis/Department of Energy, Lynda and Stewart Resnick through the Resnick Sustainability Institute, Gordon and Betty Moore and the Gordon & Betty Moore Foundation, the Ahmanson Foundation, and the Provost's Office.